unoplatform/uno/doc/articles/getting-started-tutorial-2.md

         => $"{header} {dateTime:MMM dd, yyyy hh:mm tt}";
     ```

     You may need to add missing namespace `usings`, eg the `Windows.UI` namespace for the `Colors` class.
-Don't worry if `IssueTypeBox` and `IssueTypeIndicator` are marked red - these properties will be created from the Xaml when the project builds.
+Don't worry if `IssueTypeBox` and `IssueTypeIndicator` are marked red - these properties will be created from the XAML when the project builds.

 1. Build and run the project on each platform.
 When launching the WASM head, use 'Start without debugging' (`Ctrl+F5`).